ethanliu/location-switcher-addon/README.md

 ## How it works

-It walk through each route as prefix by order to find the first matched record for current URL.
+It walks through each route as a prefix by order to find the first matched record for the current URL.
-Replace previous founded prefix with matched or selected destination from current URL.
+Replace previously founded prefix with matched or selected destination from the current URL.

 ## Description

-- When only one source/destination pair available, click on ☯ will toggle the links for current tab.
+- When only one source/destination pair available, click on ☯ will toggle the links for the current tab.
 - When multiple destinations available, click on ☯ will display all destinations in a popup.
-- Cmd/Ctrl/Middle-click on an item from popup to open the link in a new tab.
+- Cmd/Ctrl/Middle-click on an item from the popup to open the link in a new tab.
-- You may change the icon for each destination instead of default ☯ in address bar.
+- You may change the icon for each destination instead of default ☯ in the address bar.
-- Allows to disable rules.
+- Allows disabling rules.

 ## Extension versions

 ### firefox

-Original version, keep it simple and lightweight.
+The original version, keep it simple and lightweight.

 ### firefox-advanced

 Advanced or experiment version, requires more permissions.
-Differents from orignal version:
+Differences from the original version:

 - Option for replacing the favicon